isabella232/data-workbench.en-1/help/home/c-inst-svr/c-install-ins-svr/c-ins-svr-clstrs/c-add-ins-svrs-ex-clstr/c-add-ins-svrs-ex-clstr.md

 ---
 description: In some cases, you may find it necessary to add an Insight Server machine to an existing Insight Server cluster.
-seo-description: In some cases, you may find it necessary to add an Insight Server machine to an existing Insight Server cluster.
-seo-title: Adding Insight Servers to an Existing Cluster
 solution: Insight
 title: Adding Insight Servers to an Existing Cluster
 uuid: 951bd6fe-14e4-4192-917c-342fde7b43ba